Role Overview and Key Responsibilities

 In military communications and information technology roles, work environments can vary significantly, encompassing both shipboard operations and temporary field setups.

-As a Signals Intelligence specialist, personnel perform duties on ships, in aviation contexts, or in the field, where they analyze tactical intelligence.
-This analysis is conducted using advanced electronic equipment, and the findings are compiled into intelligence reports that are crucial for supporting military operations.
+As a Signals Intelligence specialist, personnel perform duties on ships, in aviation contexts, or in the field, where they analyze tactical intelligence using advanced electronic equipment, and the findings are compiled into intelligence reports crucial for supporting military operations.

 Conversely, Information Systems Technicians primarily operate within ship or submarine environments, tasked with the maintenance and management of computer systems and networks.